radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ## Midi Channel Assignment

 Midi channels for keyboard/pedalboard are configurable from 1-16 with the illuminated button channel offset by 8.

+e.g. If the keyboard midi channel is set to 4, then the Button midi channel will be 4 + 8 = 12.

 ## Midi Messages